Holiday Pies and Treats to Make Ahead

 Provides 8-10 servings

-This recipe is much like the Southern Vinegar Pie in the USA, but with the a addition pecans.
+This recipe is much like the Southern Vinegar Pie of the American South, but with the addition pecans.
+You may prefer English or black walnuts.

 - 1.5 Cups sugar